Insights from Google’s John Mueller: Key Lessons for SEOs

 Backlinks

 Next up on Mueller’s list of insights is off-page SEO.
-This is one of the main components of a successful website promotion strategy.
+This is a key part of website promotion strategies.

 • Domain authority is not a ranking factor.

-Many SEO beginners think domain authority directly impacts Google rankings.
+It’s common among SEO beginners to think that domain authority directly impacts Google rankings.
 But John Mueller reminds us that that’s not the case at all.

 John Mueller: Domain authority is not a ranking factor